umuhozas/Project-3/README.md

 print('The Cross-validated Mean Absolute Error for NW is : '+str(np.mean(mae_nw)))
 ```

+After running all models, I printed out the results and xgb performs best compared to all the other models, but gradient boosting improved our data as well compared to locally weighted regression.
+Random forest performs better than locally weighted regression as well.

 The Cross-validated Mean Squared Error for LWR is : 16.87007492097876

 The Cross-validated Mean Absolute Error for LWR is : 2.982604175901108